Ⓒ Nick Mele

 In the past 10 years Newport has been undergoing its third renaissance as some of the country’s wealthiest families rediscover Newport.
 These families have seen that many of these extraordinary houses, although much more expensive than they were thirty years ago, are still selling for less than their replacement value.
 A technology billionaire has purchased Beechwood and the properties on either side of it that were carved from that estate fifty years ago.
 Recently prominent New York and Californian financiers have reportedly bought adjacent mansions just a few houses down Bellevue Avenue from Beechwood.
 And last year, during COVID Lord Julian Fellowes, who famously created “Downton Abbey” for the BBC, has filmed an American equivalent series called “The Gilded Age.”
 He selected Newport, which Fellowes has called “A village of palaces,” and utilized the opportunity created by the pandemic to use more than a dozen of Newport’s extraordinary houses (both public and private) as the settings for the first season.
 Trudy Coxe, CEO of the Preservation Society of Newport County, stated that this show is clearly influencing visitation of its many properties because web traffic to the organization’s site jumps after each episode.

-The publication of A Newport Summer seems perfect timed to capture a part of the city’s history when the past is still present.
+The publication of A Newport Summer seems perfectly timed to capture a part of the city’s history when the past is still present.
 The future of the city and its great houses is perhaps less clear as the world rediscovers Newport’s beauty and grandeur, as it can no longer hide from the spotlight behind well-trimmed hedges.

 Ross Cann, RA, AIA, LEED AP, is an author, historian, and practicing architect living and working in Newport, RI.
 He holds degrees in Architecture from Yale, Cambridge, and Columbia Universities.
 He is the Founding Principal of A4 Architecture.